Is Agricultural Education For You?

 Approximately two-thirds of agricultural education graduates enter the teaching profession; one-fourth may work for a variety of businesses, organizations, and governmental agencies; with the remainder entering graduate school for further education.
 Salaries are very competitive and vary depending on the type of job.

-Students must have 133 credit hours of classes to earn a bachelor's degree in Agricultural Education.
-Coursework, taught by award-winning, committed instructors, includes biological sciences, math, chemistry, humanities electives, international understanding electives, agriculture electives and electives, as well as education classes.
+Students complete 128 credit hours of classes to earn a bachelor's of science degree in Agricultural Education.
+Coursework, taught by award-winning, committed instructors, includes biological sciences, math, chemistry, humanities selectives, international understanding selectives, agriculture selectives, as well as education classes.